kettyadoch/gis_natgeo/README.md

 This notebook provides a workflow where the model ingests a preprocessed multidate Landsat image and training data to detect and predict Land Cover Changes.
 The model will predict four classes: Water to Water, Forest to Non-Forest, Non-Forest and Non-Forest to Non-Forest in Landsat imagery.

+The bulk of the spatial preprocessing for the data and statistical quantification of land cover changes was implemented in QGIS.

+The workflow is implemented in R using Jupyter Notebooks.
+You can download the Notebook and replicate the workflow using localised project specific data.

+For a demo of this notebook visit:

+For resulting maps, visit:

 ## Setting up the environment

 ###### Importing packages, checking versions and resolving version conflicts and compatibility